Taskforce to respond to Royal Commission’s final report

 What does the final report contain?

-- interventions and treatments for children with harmful sexual behaviours
+- responding to children with harmful sexual behaviours

 What is the NSW Government doing?

-The NSW Government has established a taskforce to respond to the final report of the Royal Commission into Institutional Responses to Child Sexual Abuse.
+In December 2017, the NSW Government established a taskforce to respond to the final report of the Royal Commission into Institutional Responses to Child Sexual Abuse.
 The taskforce, which comprises representatives from across NSW Government, will carefully consider the report’s 409 recommendations.
+The taskforce will ensure that the NSW Government’s response is a coordinated, whole-of-government effort.

 - a compassionate approach to litigation, acknowledging the life-long harm that can result from child sexual abuse